 The human nervous system is our biological gateway to interacting with the world around us.
 Neurosurgeons are responsible for diagnosing, preventing, treating, and rehabilitating ailments of the brain, nerves, spine, the cerebrovascular system, and the other delicate parts that form the system.
 Although visiting a neurosurgeon may bring about its anxieties, given the daunting word in the second half of their job title, not all consultations will necessarily result in surgery.
-Modern neurological tools for diagnosis and treatment allow neurosurgeons to prioritise minimally invasive techniques to keep their patients as comfortable as possible throughout the treatment process.
+Modern neurological tools for diagnosis and treatment allow neurosurgeons to prioritize minimally invasive techniques to keep their patients as comfortable as possible throughout the treatment process.
 Read on to learn how visiting a neurosurgeon in Los Angeles can help you.

 Neurosurgeons undergo rigorous training to perform delicate surgeries on the intricate organs that construct the nervous system.
-To become qualified to perform neurosurgery, they have to complete four years of medical school, a one-year general surgery internship, a residency that spans 5-7 years, and additional time to perfect their specialisation of choice (For example: peripheral nerve surgery).
+To become qualified to perform neurosurgery, they have to complete four years of medical school, a one-year general surgery internship, a residency that spans 5-7 years, and additional time to perfect their specialization of choice (For example: peripheral nerve surgery).

 Once you find a neurosurgeon that you are comfortable with, your diagnostic process will commence.
-While classifying the nature of neurological care you require, you will be referred to a specialised doctor in that specific field.
+While classifying the nature of neurological care you require, you will be referred to a specialized doctor in that specific field.
 Keep in mind that neurosurgeons differ from neurologists who treat nervous system diseases, but they do not perform surgery.
-A neurosurgeon’s specialisation is a testament to their prowess in a specific procedure.
+A neurosurgeon’s specialization is a testament to their prowess in a specific procedure.
 The following is a list of some common spinal conditions that neurosurgeons treat regularly:

 If minimally invasive treatment methods are not improving a case, a neurosurgeon may recommend surgery.
 Among some common procedures used to treat and diagnose neurological ailments are: